 - understanding applications of mathematical modeling in problem solving

 an Introduction to Scientific Skills and Techniques, including

 - genome annotation

 an Opportunity for Professional Development, via

 - networking with other SEA participants

-- dissemination of research findings, including co-authorship on submission to genome databases and peer-reviewed publications – see below.
+- dissemination of research findings, including co-authorship on submission to genome databases and peer-reviewed publications – see links in right rail.